apache/nuttx/configs/samv71-xult/README.txt

        Application Configuration:
          CONFIG_NSH_BUILTIN_APPS=y  : Enable starting apps from NSH command line

-    4. The network initialization thread is NOT enabled in this configuration.
+    4. The network initialization thread and the NSH network montior are enabled in this configuration.
+As a result, networking initialization is performed asynchronously with NSH bring-up.
+For more information, see the paragraphs above entitled "Network Initialization Thread" and "Network Monitor".
-       As a result, networking initialization is performed serially with NSH bring-up.
-The time from reset to the NSH prompt will be determined primarily by this network initialization time.
-And can be especially long, perhaps minutes, if the network cable is not connected!

-       If fast boot times are required, you need to perform asynchronous network initialization as described under "Network Initialization Thread"

     5. SDRAM is NOT enabled in this configuration.